10 Major Accomplishments of Jimmy Carter

 - Appointed by President Bill Clinton as peace broker during the North Korea peace talks of 1994, Carter had some negotiations with Kim Il-sung.
 He was also involved in getting Aijalon Gomes released from North Korea in August 2010.

 - As a result of his years of work in the Carter Center, Jimmy Carter received the Nobel Peace Prize in 2002.
 That year, he had campaigned very hard to halt George W. Bush’s intention of going to war against Iraq.

 - Over his very rich and fulfilling career, he has been bestowed upon several honorary degrees (from universities across the world), accolades and medals for his tireless work in promoting freedom and human rights.
 In 1998, a nuclear-powered attack submarine was named after him – the USS Jimmy Carter (SSN-23).
-In 1999, President Bill Clinton presented him with the Presidential Medal of Freedom.
+In 1999, President Bill Clinton presented him with the Presidential Medal of Freedom, the highest civilian honor in the United States.
 Jimmy Carter has also won a number of Grammy Awards – Best Spoken Word Album in 2006 (Our Endangered Values America’s Moral Crisis), 2015 (A Full Life: Reflections at 90), and 2018 (Faith – A Journey for All).

 - The Carter administration also deregulated the airline industry using the Airline Deregulation Act of 1978.
 Government controls over routes and fares were lifted.